Board of Directors

 Matt D'Arrigo

-Before joining Clare Rose Foundation, D'Arrigo was the Founder and CEO of A Reason To Survive (ARTS) a nationally recognized CYD organization based in National City, CA. His work with ARTS was the subject of the 2013 Academy Award-winning documentary short "Inocente," featured on the Today Show, was a case study in the New York Times best-selling book “Decisive” by Chip and Dan Heath, and profiled in Darius Graham's book "Being the Difference: True Stories of Ordinary People Doing Extraordinary Things to Change the World."
-His work in philanthropy with Clare Rose was recently featured in the New York Times.
+Before joining Clare Rose Foundation, D'Arrigo was the Founder and CEO of A Reason To Survive (ARTS) a nationally recognized CYD organization based in National City, CA. His work with ARTS was the subject of the 2013 Academy Award-winning documentary short "Inocente," was a case study in the New York Times best-selling book “Decisive” by Chip and Dan Heath, and profiled in Darius Graham's book "Being the Difference: True Stories of Ordinary People Doing Extraordinary Things to Change the World."
+His work with Clare Rose was recently featured in the New York Times.

 Shayla James

 Shayla is currently the Director of the San Diego Creative Youth Development Network, overseeing network operations, communications, and programming.
 She is also a multi-instrumentalist with over 15 years of experience as a performer and educator.
 She enjoys being a facilitator in youth and adult creative spaces.
-She also owns Sempre Music Studio, a creativity-focused studio that offers students a responsive and trauma-informed music curriculum.
-Also, she is the creator and lead of Teaching Artist Circle, a community space that centers teaching artist voices of San Diego County.
+She owns Sempre Music Studio, a creativity-focused studio that offers students a responsive and trauma-informed music curriculum.
+She is also the creator and lead of Teaching Artist Circle, a community space that centers on teaching artists' voices in San Diego County.
 Shayla is a Research Associate at RISE Research & Evaluation, where her work focuses on arts assessment and evaluation, inclusion, racial and cultural equity in the arts, and cultural policy.

 Board and committee service are priorities in Shayla's arts and culture advocacy work.
-In addition to serving on the San Diego Art Matters board's Executive Committee, she is a member of the Arts, Culture, and Design Committee for the Port of San Diego.
-Also, she is the Co-Chair of the Advocacy and Outreach Sub-Committee on the Teaching Artists Guild National Advisory Committee.
+In addition to serving on San Diego Art Matters board's Executive Committee, she is a member of the Arts, Culture, and Design Committee for the Port of San Diego.
+She is also the co-chair of the advocacy and outreach sub-committee of the Teaching Artists Guild National Advisory Committee.
+She recently joined the board of California for the Arts/California Arts Advocates, the leading arts advocacy organization for the state of California.

 Danielle Bunch